 Create Better Clinical Support Systems

-Another problem with these systems are numerous warnings that keep on appearing which doctors have learned to ignore due to the sheer amount; however, some of the warning are in fact necessary, this causes problems not only for the doctor but also for the patient who may have an allergic reaction to the medication yet the doctor ignored the warning due to irritation.
+Another problem with these systems are numerous warnings that keep on appearing which doctors have learned to ignore due to the sheer amount; however, some of the warnings are, in fact, necessary, this causes problems not only for the doctor but also for the patient who may have an allergic reaction to the medication yet the doctor ignored the warning due to irritation.
 It is due to a combination of these factors that clinical support systems have been in decline over the years.
-One suggested method of resolving this could come by fixing the system to make it integrate with other hospital systems and make it far more user friendly.
+One suggested a method of resolving this could come by fixing the system to make it integrate with other hospital systems and make it far more user-friendly.
 While yes this can be considered as a large investment by the hospital, it would go a long way towards making the job of doctor’s that much easier.

 Given that the current variances in the way in which healthcare is applied in different states as well as the fact that some hospitals at the present simply do not have the funding necessary to implement the changes advocated for in this article, it is understandable that such improvements won’t be seen in some time.
 However, if hospitals truly want to prevent their doctors from burning out, they should at least consider some of the proposed changes.